History of University Librarians at the U of M

 Raymond Bohling (Acting Librarian, 1976)

 After Eldred Smith was appointed University Librarian, Bohling became Head of the Engineering Library.
-He participated in moving the Institute of Technology Libraries into Walter Library where he continued as a science bibliographer.
+He participated in moving the Institute of Technology (College of Science and Engineering) Libraries into Walter Library where he continued as a science bibliographer.
 He retired in 1996.

 Eldred R. Smith (Librarian 1976-1987)